dimitri/pgcopydb/tests/unit/README.md

 bits.

 This testing directory is meant to allow for covering those extra regression testing / unit testing.
-At the moment there are two modes of operations:
+At the moment there are three modes of operations:

   1. the pgcopydb command is expected to return a zero return code (unix command success)